algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 -Architecture Diagram<br>

 - 2nd week:<br>
--We look how to use the HW and which one we are goig to use<br>
+-We look how to use the HW and which one we are going to use<br>
 -Write all the questions that we need to ask to Signall<br>
 -Try to use the HW<br>